 This course provides the pre-service teachers with strategies for helping students who are experiencing minor difficulties in their reading development.
 A holistic framework will be provided for examining reading difficulties and with techniques for developing reading strengths within the classroom.
 Prerequisite: Admission to the Teacher Preparation Program and successful completion of RDG 350.

 SPED 415.
 Teaching Students with Low Incidence Disabilities.
 3 Hours.

 This course will introduce learners to the intellectual functioning and characteristics of students with low incidence disabilities from early childhood through graduation.
 The course will address assessment of intellectual functioning and adaptive behavior.
 Learners will apply course concepts to the instruction and care of students with low incidence disabilities.
 Transition of students from IDEA to other service providers will also be addressed.

 SPED 410.
 Introduction to Individual with Exceptionalities.
 3 Hours.

 This course develops students’ foundational knowledge of historical perspectives, educational principles, laws, and professional ethics and roles in the fields of special education and English Language Learners (ELL).
 It focuses on the learning and behavioral characteristics of diverse learners, including students with exceptionalities (which includes disabilities, Attention Deficit Hyperactivity Disorders, Dyslexia, and Gifted/Talented) students who are ELL and students who are Culturally and Linguistically Diverse Exceptional (CLDE) learners.
 Additionally, this course introduces instructional strategies, appropriate curriculum, accommodations, modifications, and assistive technology to ensure the success of all learners.

 SPED 417.
-Assessment of Individuals with Exceptionalities.
+Teaching Students with High-Incidence Disabilities.
 3 Hours.

 SPED 418.
 Research, Trends, and Issues in Education.
 3 Hours.